-The safety and efficacy of adalimumab were assessed in adult patients with non-infectious intermediate, posterior, and panuveitis (also known as "non-infectious uveitis affecting the posterior segment"), excluding patients with isolated anterior uveitis, in two randomised, double-masked, placebo-controlled studies (UV I and II).
+The safety and efficacy of adalimumab were assessed in adult patients with non-infectious intermediate, posterior, and panuveitis, excluding patients with isolated anterior uveitis, in two randomised, double- masked, placebo-controlled studies (UV I and II).
 Patients received placebo or adalimumab at an initial dose of 80 mg followed by 40 mg fortnightly starting one week after the initial dose.
-Concomitant stable doses of non-biologic immuno-suppressants were permitted.
-The primary efficacy endpoint in both studies was 'time to treatment failure'.
-Following initial control of disease, a prolongation in time to treatment failure will result in reduced risk of disease flares, inflammation and vision loss.
+Concomitant stable doses of one non-biologic immunosuppressant were permitted.